Dr. Nicolas Perony

 And this is how I explain it when I can use a few more words than that:

-I am a quantitative scientist working on the structure and dynamics of animal societies, currently employed at ETH Zurich as a postdoctoral researcher at the Chair of Systems Design, and a lecturer for the Department of Management, Technology and Economics.
+I am a quantitative scientist working on the structure and dynamics of social groups, currently employed at ETH Zurich as a postdoctoral researcher at the Chair of Systems Design, and a lecturer for the Department of Management, Technology and Economics.

-My research specifically focuses on the link between collective movement and social structure in animal groups.
+My research focuses on the link between collective movement and social structure, with an emphasis on animal groups.
 I mostly use behavioural and spatial data collected from wild animal populations using state-of-the-art telemetry techniques.
-I also implement simple behavioural rules in agent-based models to investigate the underlying mechanisms leading to collective behaviour in social species.
+I also implement simple behavioural rules in agent-based models to investigate the underlying mechanisms leading to collective behaviour in societies.

 For more information, refer to the tabs on the left.